-In this article, we will show how to deploy database static data from SQL source control and use it to update a database.
+In this article, deploying of database static data from SQL source control and how to use it to update a database will be descried.

-By checking the Tables folder, we can confirm that the Static data folder exists:
+By checking the Tables folder, confirm that the Static data folder exists:

-Checking the content of the Static data folder, we can confirm that the static data is properly committed to the repository, and that it can be pulled and applied against a database.
+By checking the content of the Static data folder, confirm that the static data is properly committed to the repository, and that it can be pulled and applied against a database:

-In order to deploy database static data from SQL source control using ApexSQL Build, we will go through the following steps:
+In order to deploy database static data from SQL source control using ApexSQL Build, follow these steps:

-Choose the Update an existing database option, to start the wizard:
+Click the Update button, from the Home tab to start the wizard:

-In the Input source step, select the Source control option, and click the Edit button to configure:
+In the Input source step, select the Source control option, and click the Setup button to configure it: